Rodrick0209/ISEP-LAPR2-22-23/docs/sprintA/us002/01.requirements-engineering/Readme.md

-# US 006 - To create a Task
+# US 002 - To create a Task

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a system administrator, I want to register a store.
+As an agent, I can publish any sale announcement on the system, for example received through a phone call.